-Signs and Symptoms of Exposure: Wood Dust - NTP: According to its Repu
+Signs and Symptoms of Exposure:

-Wood Dust - NTP: According to its Report on Carcinogens, Fourteenth Edition, NTP states, "Wood dust is known to be a human carcinogen based on sufficient evidence of carcinogenicity from studies in humans".
+- Wood Dust NTP: According to its Report on Carcinogens, Fourteenth Edition, NTP states, "Wood dust is known to be a human carcinogen based on sufficient evidence of carcinogenicity from studies in humans".
 An association between wood dust exposure and cancer of the nasal cavity has been observed in case reports, cohort studies, and case-control studies that specifically addressed nasal cancer.
 Associations with cancer of the nasal cavities and paranasal sinuses were observed both in studies of people whose occupations are associated with wood dust exposure and in studies that directly estimated wood dust exposure.
 This classification is based primarily on increased risk in the occurrence of adenocarcinomas of the nasal cavities and paranasal sinuses associated with exposure to wood dust.
 The evaluation did not find sufficient evidence to associate cancers of the oropharynx, hypopharynx, lung, lymphatic and hematopoietic systems, stomach, colon or rectum with exposure to wood dust.
-There is inadequate evidence for the carcinogenicity of wood dust from studies in experimental animals according to NTP.

-Wood Dust: IARC - Group 1: Carcinogenic to humans; sufficient evidence of carcinogenicity.
+There is inadequate evidence for the carcinogenicity of wood dust from studies in experimental animals according to NTP. - Wood Dust: IARC Group 1: Carcinogenic to humans; sufficient evidence of carcinogenicity.
 This classification is primarily based on studies showing an association between occupational exposure to wood dust and adenocarcinoma to the nasal cavities and paranasal sinuses.
-IARC did not find sufficient evidence of an association between occupational exposure to wood dust and cancers of the oropharynx, hypopharynx, lung, lymphatic and hematopoietic systems, stomach, colon or rectum.
+IARC did not find sufficient evidence of an association between occupational exposure to wood dust and cancers of the oropharynx, hypopharynx, lung, lymphatic and hematopoietic systems, stomach, colon or rectum. - Carcinogenicity Listing(s): - Wood dust, Known Human Carcinogen. - IARC Monographs: Wood dust, Group 1 Carcinogenic to Humans. - OSHA Regulated: - Toxicity Data: No specific information available for product in purchased form.
+Individual component information is listed below.

-Carcinogenicity Listing(s):

-■ NTP: Wood dust, Known Human Carcinogen.

-☑ IARC Monographs: Wood dust, Group 1 - Carcinogenic to Humans.